Repair, or just monitoring?

 A driven steel starter where the soil demands it, finished with concrete sections — middle-ground depth and cost when the inspection supports it.

-Elevation-mapped lifts that bring settled sections back toward the original plane — in measured stages, on piers that make the recovery permanent.
+Sloping, uneven floors brought back toward the original plane — elevation-mapped lifts in measured stages, on piers that make the recovery permanent.

-Beams, sills, blocks, and crawlspace moisture for the corridor's older homes — the under-the-house craft, usually far friendlier than slab money.
+Bouncy, sagging floors in the corridor's older homes — beams, sills, blocks, and crawlspace moisture, usually far friendlier than slab money.

 Every pier we set is covered for the life of the structure — and the warranty transfers to the next owner.
 Real documentation you can hand a buyer.